 Simple English definitions for legal terms

-Read a random definition: safe-storage statute
+Read a random definition: malicious use of process

 The Brady Act is a law that helps check if someone who wants to buy a handgun has a criminal record or a history of mental illness.
 It was named after James Brady, who was shot during an assassination attempt on President Ronald Reagan.
 The law makes sure that people who shouldn't have guns don't get them, to help prevent gun violence.